Technical

 The correct curing of cast stone is essential to resist damage during transportation and construction, and for its long-term durability and appearance.

-However, some UKCSA members have invested in an accelerated curing method, usually referred to as vapour curing, a technique which can significantly reduce the timescale required from production to site.
+However, some UKCSA Full Members have invested in an accelerated curing method, usually referred to as vapour curing, a technique which can significantly reduce the timescale required from production to site.

-All UKCSA members must achieve a minimum level of curing, as defined in UKCSA's Curing Regimes & Standards document.
+All UKCSA cast stone manufacturing Full Members must achieve a minimum level of curing as part of the membership criteria, as defined in UKCSA’s Curing Regimes & Standards document.